 Effect of Grants.
-The grant of any award other than an option or a stock appreciation right will reduce the number of shares of common stock available for issuance under the 2005 Plan by 1.77 shares of common stock for each such share actually subject to the award and will be deemed as an award of 1.77 shares of common stock for each such share actually subject to the award of an option or a stock appreciation right will be deemed as an award of one share of common stock for each such share actually subject to the award.
+The grant of any award other than an option or a stock appreciation right will reduce the number of shares of common stock available for issuance under the 2005 Plan by 1.77 shares of common stock for each such share actually subject to the award and will be deemed as an award of 1.77 shares of common stock for each such share actually subject to the award of one share of common stock for each such share actually subject to the award.
+The grant of an option or a stock appreciation right will be deemed as an award of one share of common stock for each such share actually subject to the award.